How Many Types of Mold and Fungi are There?

 Commonly found in outdoor air, on many kinds of plants and foodstuffs and prefers rotting farmland manure.
 It may be resistant to fungicides.
-Alternaria is considered an occasional contaminant of water damaged building materials which contain cellulose.
+Alternaria is considered an occasional contaminant of water-damaged building materials that contain cellulose.
 Although Alternaria is a notable source of fungal allergy, pathogenic infections are also reported infrequently.

 This yeast-like fungus is commonly found on caulk or damp window frames in bathrooms.
 Aureobasidium may be pink or black in color.
 Although it seldom causes infections, it can be allergenic.
 This is one type of mold that is a type of mildew.
 It will grow in cooler climates and along with Cladosporium is commonly found growing on siding.

 Survives in soil.
-A gram positive rod which is part of a large family of organisms which are for the most part non-pathogenic for man.
+A gram-positive rod is part of a large family of organisms that are for the most part non-pathogenic for man.

 Frequently associated with dry rot, Basidiomycetes are primarily mushrooms, toadstools, puffballs, rusts and smuts.
 High levels of these spores can contribute to allergies in indoor environments.
 Poria incrassata is a particularly destructive fungal organism that falls into this classification.
 Poria has resulted in the collapse of severely infested buildings.

 Most commonly associated with plants, Botrytis can cause allergic asthma after indoor exposure.
 High levels are likely to be found in greenhouses or other indoor areas with high humidity and large numbers of plants.

 This is a very common plant pathogen that is frequently found on lumber in lumber yards and is built into most homes.
 It has not been well studied and has not been reported to be pathogenic or a producer of mycotoxins or allergens.